KeanaGindy/ser321-spring2023-C-ksgindle/Assignment6/README.md

 The following folder contains a Registry.jar which includes a Registering service where Nodes can register to allow clients to find them and use their implemented GRPC services.

+- The first service is a timer.
+Within the timer, the client can create new timers, check timers, stop timers, and list all the timers.
+- The second service is a rock, paper, and scissors game.
+This game opeartes with the user of a computer player.
+The user can play a game and then check a leaderboard.
+- The last service is a blackbook service.
+This service allows a user to create a new entry into their personal blackbook.
+An entry contains the name of an entry, the address of entry, and the phone number.
+The user can create new entries, and look at all the entries in their 'blackbook'.

 Some more detailed explanations will follow and please also check the build.gradle file

 Before starting do a "gradle generateProto".